Jarchinio Antonia

-Jarchinio Angelo Roberto Antonia (born 27 December 1990) is a Curaçaoan professional footballer who plays as a winger for Eerste Divisie club NAC Breda and the Curaçao national team.
+Jarchinio Angelo Roberto Antonia (born 27 December 1990) is a Curaçaoan professional footballer who plays as a winger for Dutch club TEC.

 Club career

 Antonia formerly played for ADO Den Haag and moved to Go Ahead Eagles in summer 2011 after spending a half year on loan at Go Ahead from January that year.
 In summer 2014 he joined FC Groningen for a fee of €200,000.

 On 27 July 2017, Cypriot First Division club Omonia Nicosia announced the signing of Antonia.
 He made his debut on 10 September against Ethnikos Achna on the first matchday of the 2017–18 season.
 He then moved to AEL Limassol in January 2019.

 On 2 September 2019, Antonia signed a two-year contract with Cambuur as a free agent.

 On 30 August 2021, he moved to NAC Breda on a two-year contract.

+On 19 August 2023, Antonia joined TEC in the fourth-tier Derde Divisie.

 International career

 Antonia was born in the Netherlands to parents of Curaçaoan descent.
 He was called up to the Curaçao national football team in March 2016, and made his debut in a 1–0 loss to Barbados.
-Het recently scored his first goal during the 2nd match for Curacao vs. Saint Vincent and the Grenadines on 25 March 2021.
+Antonis scored his first international first during the 2nd match for Curaçao vs. Saint Vincent and the Grenadines on 25 March 2021.